Sutherland’s Internship Program

 We want to see what you can contribute to the public policy conversation.
 Because of that, we prefer a writing sample on a public policy issue that you are particularly passionate about.
 Your writing sample does not need to be formal in nature but please attempt to be as concise and informative as possible.
-Sutherland produces several different types of publications: blogs, opinion pieces, press releases, policy briefs, etc. These hyperlinked examples may help you in deciding what style, length and format works best for you.
+Sutherland produces several different types of publications: blogs, opinion pieces, press releases, policy briefs, etc.

 Can I apply to multiple internship areas?